JBGoldberg/uhura/README.md

 ## Configuration

-*Uhura* can receive configuration data from a file called `.uhura` in the path or through enviroment variables:
+*Uhura* can receive configuration data from a file called `.uhura.yaml` in current path, user home or through enviroment variables.

-* DEFAULT_MODE: Defines the default mode for the current run.
+Check the file `dot_uhura.yaml` for examples.

 ## Use